MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-identify-sap-data-sources.md

 - **Licensing** Understand the existing licenses available and consider the licensing implications before you extract data from SAP systems.
 Work with your SAP counterparts.
 Because licensing is a complex subject and the policies might change over time, you can contact your SAP account team for guidance.
 For more information, see these guides:

   -	[Indirect access guide](https://news.sap.com/wp-content/blogs.dir/1/files/Indirect_Access_Guide_for_SAP_Installed_Base.pdf) for SAP ERP (ECC and SAP S/4HANA) customers with contracts based on SAP pricing policies prior to April 10, 2018.
-  - [Pricing for Digital Age](https://news.sap.com/wp-content/blogs.dir/1/files/Pricing_for_Digital_Age_Overview.pdf) for the outcome-based ERP pricing introduced on April 10, 2018.
+  - [ERP pricing for the digital age](https://news.sap.com/wp-content/blogs.dir/1/files/Pricing_for_Digital_Age_Overview.pdf) for the outcome-based ERP pricing introduced on April 10, 2018.

 - **SAP HANA** For SAP HANA, you must differentiate between the runtime and full-use database licenses.
 Runtime databases only support software licensed from SAP.
 Full-use databases licensed from SAP support SAP and non-SAP software.
 Full-use SAP HANA databases are licensed based on a gigabyte-of-memory metric.
 So, third-party data connectors that access the SAP HANA database directly need to have a full-use SAP HANA database license.
-For more information, see https://blogs.sap.com/2021/01/18/technical-details-hana-licensing/ and the [SAP Licensing Guide](https://www.sapusers.org/uploads/files/5660).
+For more information, see [HANA licensing technical details](https://blogs.sap.com/2021/01/18/technical-details-hana-licensing/) and the [SAP licensing guide](https://www.sapusers.org/uploads/files/5660).

 - **OpenHub license** For data extraction from SAP BW on anyDB or SAP HANA, consider the SAP NetWeaver OpenHub license and the SAP OpenHub for S/4HANA license.
 These licenses are included in the SAP HANA enterprise edition.
 SAP BW/4HANA doesn't require an OpenHub license.
 For more information about terms and conditions, see [SAP Software Use Rights (SUR)](https://assets.cdn.sap.com/agreements/product-use-and-support-terms/sur/sap-software-use-rights-english-v1-2022.pdf).

 - **SLT licensing** The Operational Data Provisioning (ODP) framework is part of many SAP systems, including SAP ECC and SAP S/4HANA.
 It's also contained in SAP BW and SAP BW/4HANA.
 One of the possible ODP providers of the SAP CDC connector is SAP Landscape Transformation Replication Server (SLT).
 It's a trigger-based data replication technology that allows real-time replication from SAP and/or non-SAP sources to SAP and/or non-SAP targets.
-For more information about SLT licensing, see [2707835 - SLT Licensing](https://launchpad.support.sap.com/#/notes/2707835).
+For more information, see [SLT Licensing](https://launchpad.support.sap.com/#/notes/2707835).
 The target system of the replication determines which license you need.
 If the license of the target system includes the use of SLT, you don't need a separate SLT license.
 In any other SLT case, including the use of SAP CDC connector, an SLT full license is required.

 - Within a customer organization, there are separate teams that support data integration and SAP projects.
 Often the data team is unaware of existing OpenHub licenses that enables data extraction from SAP BW by using the OpenHub interface.

 - Consider the technical debt of existing SAP BW transformations and investments.

 - Azure Data Factory and Azure Synapse Analytics pipelines provide multiple connectors for data extraction from SAP sources.
-Consider the [Whitepaper](https://github.com/Azure/Azure-DataFactory/blob/main/whitepaper/SAP%20Data%20Integration%20using%20Azure%20Data%20Factory.pdf).
-For information about the SAP CDC connector, see [SAP CDC page](/azure/data-factory/connector-sap-change-data-capture).
+For more information, see [Transform data from an SAP ODP source using the SAP CDC connector](/azure/data-factory/connector-sap-change-data-capture) and [SAP data integration using Azure Data Factory](https://github.com/Azure/Azure-DataFactory/blob/main/whitepaper/SAP%20Data%20Integration%20using%20Azure%20Data%20Factory.pdf).

 - **Data analysis** After the source system is identified and its capabilities and limitations are known, consider the following data analysis elements:
   - Source business object